 Enjoy and Kali Orexi!

-- 1 whole ripe avocado, roughly mashed with a fork
+- 1 avocado, roughly mashed with a fork

-- 3 medium sized cucumbers, grated and strained from all excess liquid
+- 3 cucumbers, grated and strained from all excess liquid

 - Combine all the ingredients above in a bowl and stir to combine evenly.

-- For best results place in the fridge for 3-4 hours prior to serving.
-Otherwise serve immediately.
+- For best results place in the fridge for 3-4 hours before serving.
+Otherwise, serve immediately

-You could use a lower fat yoghurt but it’s preferable you don’t!
+- You could use a lower fat yoghurt, but you shouldn't!